 He already has the height of a top target, especially in the red zone, but will need to put on some muscle to play against physical corners in the NCAA and, eventually, if he enters the NFL Draft.

-Harrison finished his prep career with 144 catches, 2,625 receiving yards and 37 touchdowns.
-He also helped St. Joseph?s win three-straight Pennsylvania 6A state championships.
+Harrison finished his prep career with 144 catches, 2,625 receiving yards and 37 TDs.
+He also helped St. Joseph's win three-straight Pennsylvania 6A state championships.
+Not a bad resume.

-The 2021 Ohio State football team is highlighted by the two best receivers in the nation, Garrett Wilson and Chris Olave.
+The 2021 Ohio State football team was highlighted by the two best receivers in the nation, Garrett Wilson and Chris Olave.
 Although the team lost both players to the NFL in the 2022 NFL Draft, OSU quarterback (and Heisman frontrunner) C.J.
 Stroud was lucky to have Jaxon Smith-Njigba and Harrison Jr. ready to fill in as his aerial targets.

 Harrison proved he was ready for the next level in the Ohio State spring game by scoring a touchdown and the young Buckeyes wideout was off and running.
 Even in the Rose Bowl, a game Ohio State begrudgingly played in after sliding down the rankings following their loss to Michigan, Harrison caught six receptions for 71 yards, as the Buckeyes took down Utah.
 Minnesota, Wisconsin, Penn State and the rest of the Big Ten will have their hands full this year and for years to come.

-Being the son of an eight-time NFL All-Pro and Super Bowl champ and Pro Football Hall of Famer are tough shoes to fill, but wideout Marvin Harrison Jr. is ready to take over college football.
+Being the son of an eight-time NFL All-Pro, Super Bowl champ and Pro Football Hall of Famer are tough shoes to fill, but wideout Marvin Harrison Jr. is ready to take over college football.